cdupont/CorentinDupont-WebPage/posts/2012-12-15-Intro-to-Godel-Theorem.md

 tags: PhD
 ---

-For my PhD, I realized a presentation to the quite fantastic, and mysterious, Godel's Theorems of Incompletness.
+For my PhD, I realized an introduction to the quite fantastic, and mysterious, Gödel's Incompletness Theorems.
 I'm sharing the slides [here](/docs/Godel_intro_CDupont.pdf).